P374R/DeadDrift/README.md

 Huge thanks to the creators for supporting indie game development!

+## License
+This game is protected under a custom Proprietary License.
+You can play it for free, but modifying, reselling, or copying the assets is strictly prohibited.
+See the [LICENSE](LICENSE) file for more details.

 ---
 *Disclaimer: This game is currently under active solo development.
 New tracks, cars, and online matchmaking stability updates are rolling out frequently!*